 Range traders find stocks that have been trading within support and resistance levels and buy when a stock hits support and sell when it hits resistance.
 Range traders will be most successful in markets that are choppy and that have no real direction.

 Regardless of the type of trader, the most important aspect of day trading is the discipline to follow a set of rules and establishing your own money management principles which you live by.

 With the use of margin, many day traders can leverage anywhere from 2 to 4 times the cash balance of their account.
 While this can become very profitable, it can also lead to major losses, especially for newer traders who have not established their loss management principles.
 In reality, most of the day traders that enter the game lack the discipline to adhere to strict rules and end up losing large amounts of money.
 These traders can be classified as gamblers.
 However, a disciplined day trader can take large sums of money down if they have the appropriate systems and money management in place.

-If you are day trading, commissions will be of utmost important for you to manage.
-Most full service brokers will charge a flat fee for trades while other brokers, such as Tradestation, charge per share.
+If you are day trading, commissions will be of utmost importance for you to manage.
+Most full-service brokers will charge a flat fee for trades while other brokers, such as Tradestation, charge per share.
 For smaller traders who are just starting out, per share trading is great for practicing with smaller commission.

 Pattern Day Trader Status

 The SEC has put a barrier in place to protect investors which requires investors to maintain a minimum balance in their accounts if they plan on making at least 4 round trip day trades in a 5 day period.
 If you plan on day trading, you will need at least $25,000 in your account on a closing basis to continue day trading.